MaineKuehn/usim/docs/source/topics/exceptions.rst

 ---------------------

-The purpose of a :py:class:`~usim.Scope` is to :py:meth:`~usim.Scope.do` additional activities concurrently, alongside a main activity represented by the Scope body itself.
+The purpose of a :py:class:`~usim.Scope` is to :py:meth:`~usim.Scope.do` activities concurrently, alongside a main activity represented by the Scope body itself.
 Consequently, we can separate exceptions into synchronous exceptions in the body, or :py:exc:`~usim.Concurrent` exceptions in a child activity.